 In eutrophic lakes, both phytoplankton isotopic composition and fractionation appear to be strongly related to pCO2 availability below a critical equilibrium point.
 In less productive northern temperate lakes, however, CO2 is a poor predictor of photosynthetic fractionation (Bade et al., 2006).
 Our lowest modeled fractionation values reflected active uptake of HCO3-, supported by elevated phytoplankton isotopic values.
-In contrast, northern temperate lakes had a narrower range of phytoplankton isotopic composition (more negative on average), and much higher ambient CO2 concentrations, both attributable to heterotrophic degradation of terrestrial carbon.
-These results indicate inorganic carbon availability drives photosynthetic fractionation in eutrophic lakes, but that other processes likely control it (e.g., temperature) in low-nutrient ones.
+In contrast, northern temperate lakes had a narrower range of phytoplankton isotopic composition (lower on average), and overall higher ambient CO2 concentrations, both attributable to heterotrophic degradation of terrestrial carbon.
+These results suggest an important distinction in carbon cycling between these two regions, where inorganic carbon availability appears to drive photosynthetic fractionation in eutrophic lakes, but is likely controlled by other processes (e.g., temperature) in low-nutrient ones.